-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") enables the Company's stockholders to vote to approve, on an advisory, non-binding basis, the Company's executive compensation for the fiscal year ended June 30, 2013 as disclosed in the Proxy Statement in accordance with the SEC's rules, including Section 14A of the Exchange Act ("Say-on-Pay").
-The Company currently conducts this advisory vote on an annual basis, and the next advisory vote is expected to be conducted at the Company's next annual meeting of stockholders following the 2013 Annual Meeting.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 enables the Company's stockholders to vote to approve, on an advisory, non-binding basis, the Company's executive compensation for the fiscal year ended June 30, 2015 as disclosed in the Proxy Statement in accordance with the SEC's rules, including Section 14A of the Exchange Act.
+The Company currently conducts this advisory vote on an annual basis, and the next advisory vote is expected to be conducted at the Company's 2016 Annual Meeting of Stockholders.